designlook/node_inkscape_pdf2svg/README.md

 node index.js <directory path>
 ```

-You can try the samples via:
+You can try the samples (first delete the SVGs in the directories) and then run:

 ```
 node index.js ./pdfs